 Master and Miss Sehat have been conceptualized.
 These Health Mascots have already covered more than 8 cities, with over 400 activations touching 10, 00,000 people directly or indirectly.

 The [email protected] initiative is being seen as a powerful mechanism for every workplace to take this forward.
-In his closing address Dr Paul therefore stated that they would begin by licensing and registering government canteens as well as canteens under Government hospitals and set a milestone further with support of State Governments.
+In his closing address, Dr. Paul, therefore, stated that they would begin by licensing and registering government canteens as well as canteens under Government hospitals and set a milestone further with the support of State Governments.
 Dir.
 V. K. Singh, Joint Secretary, DOPT, congratulated FSSAI for such a noble beginning that touches the lives of people directly.
 He emphasized that workplaces need to be more cognizant of employees’ health and wellbeing.
 Also present on the occasion were Dir.
 Sesikeran, President of Nutrition Society of India, Dir.
 Ambrish Mithal, Medanta; Dir.
 Sreejith N Kumar from All India Medical Association and Dir.
 Ishi Khosla, Nutritionist.
 They applauded the efforts of FSSAI and emphasized the need to control NCDs through healthy eating practices by introducing a National Policy focused on Food and Nutrition in consultation with NITI Aayog.